CalthorpeAnalytics/uf-ts-codetest-1/README.md

 Open [http://localhost:3000](http://localhost:3000) to load the app in the browser.

-The application will usually "hot reload" when you edit a file and save it.
+The application _should_ "hot reload" when you edit a file and save it.
+If in doubt, reload the page.